scorphus/gandalf/docs/source/install-from-source.rst

 No output means no error :)

-Now test if gandalf server is up and running
+Now test if Gandalf server is up and running:

 .. highlight:: bash